yuimaruofbook/PierrotKnowledge2/README.md

   anything else that speaks the protocol.
 The tool list and its form are built from whatever the server declares, so there is no per-service code.
 Imports land in `raw/`.
-- **Agent hosts** — Claude Code, Codex, opencode, Hermes Agent.
+- **Agent hosts** (9) — Claude Code, Codex, opencode, Hermes Agent, Cursor and Antigravity, most offered in both a **bundle-scoped** and a **user-scoped** form.
 One entry is added to their own config, after a backup and after showing you the diff.
+Claude Code's user scope is the exception: it lives in `~/.claude.json` alongside project state and server toggles, so the app shows you the `claude mcp add` command rather than rewriting a file that big to add one line.
+- **Orchestrators** — [Orca](https://github.com/stablyai/orca) has no MCP
+  config of its own; it runs Codex, Claude Code, opencode or Pi each in its own git worktree.
+Connect the underlying agent, and use a **user-scoped** entry: a worktree is never the bundle directory, so project-scoped config is never found there.
+For Claude Code that scope lives in `~/.claude.json`, which also holds project state — so this app shows you the `claude mcp add` command rather than editing that file.
-- **Local model servers** — Ollama and llama.cpp are *not* MCP clients; they emit tool calls with nothing to execute them, so this app runs the agent loop itself with the token spend shown as it happens.
+- **Local model servers** (4) — Ollama, llama.cpp, LM Studio and vLLM are
+  *not* MCP clients; they emit tool calls with nothing to execute them, so this app runs the agent loop itself with the token spend shown as it happens.
+  Ports and required flags come from each vendor own docs — vLLM in particular ignores every tool unless started with both `--enable-auto-tool-choice` and `--tool-call-parser`.

 Credentials are never typed into this app.